Infomaniak/desktop-kDrive/infomaniak-build-tools/macos/Readme.md

 make
 ```

-If you have an ARM architecture, run `sudo make install` then continue
+If you have an ARM architecture, run `sudo make install` then continue.

 ```bash
 cd ~/Projects